A Projection Method for Compressible Generic Two-Fluid Model: Introduction

-A prediction-correction procedure in the framework of projection method for the two-fluid model being considered is proposed.
-To tackle the asymmetric structure in the projection step, we may observe that the pressure $p$ can be uniquely determined by the products of volume fraction and density (say $\alpha_g$ and $\alpha_l$) of the two phases (see \cite{bresch2010global} or Section \ref{otheraspects} in this paper).
-A symmetric formulation proposed in this paper for solving $\alpha_g$ and $\alpha_l$ together provides an available way to accomplish the projection step.
-For the other main issue, the choice of intermediate step of volume fractions and densities can be understood by the process of the stability analysis.
+This work performs a numerical analysis at the time-discrete, space-continuous level of the generic two-fluid model presented in \cite{bresch2010global}, which is derived from a volume-averaging procedure applied to the Navier-Stokes equations for each fluid (see \cite{ishii2010thermo} for an example).
+The unknowns in the model include two velocities, two densities, two volume fractions, and one pressure.
+Importantly, the model captures the difference in motion between the two phases, a phenomenon commonly observed in gas-liquid systems.
+To the best of the author's knowledge, there is no existing mathematically proven stable numerical scheme for solving this system.

+To develop such a scheme, ideas from the consistent splitting method for variable-density incompressible Navier-Stokes equations \cite{guermond2000projection, li2021bound, pacheco2022consistent}, the incremental projection method for the Navier-Stokes-Allen-Cahn diffuse interface model \cite{deteix2022new}, and single-phase compressible Navier-Stokes equations \cite{gallouet2008unconditionally, grapsas2016unconditionally} are adapted.
+All of these methods fall within the projection method framework \cite{chorin1968numerical, guermond2006overview, bell1989second}.

+This work proposes a prediction-correction procedure within the projection method framework specifically for this two-fluid model.
+Unlike popular computational frameworks for single-phase or multi-phase compressible flow, such as SIMPLE, PISO, etc. \cite{Gosman1992, ISSA198640, PATANKAR19721787, ISSA1994347, Barbara2022}, the method proposed here consolidates all essential iterations into a single substep (the projection step) within the time loop, rather than iterating through all substeps within each time step.
+Consequently, the computational cost is now primarily driven by the iteration of the projection step.

-The method for analyzing the stability of the method is similar to \cite{guermond1999resultat,guermond2000projection}.
-However, there are some difficulties for keeping the energy bounds of potential functions.
-To this end, auxiliary functions related to the equation of states are introduced to complete the proof of the energy estimates.
-Finally, it is shown that the proposed time-discrete scheme is unconditionally stable.
+The stability analysis follows a similar approach to that in \cite{guermond1999resultat, guermond2000projection}, but maintaining energy bounds for the potential functions presents additional challenges.
+To address this, auxiliary functions related to the equations of state are introduced to complete the energy estimate proof.
+It is demonstrated that the proposed numerical scheme is unconditionally stable at the time-discrete, space-continuous level.

+At the fully discrete level (finite element discretization), applying the proposed method to the two-fluid system presents two main challenges: (i) a direct adaptation of the time-discrete scheme does not preserve mass positivity; and (ii) abnormal fluid expansion or compression may occur in the presence of discontinuities, leading to instability.
+These two issues are closely related, as extreme velocity divergence often occurs in regions with large mass gradients.
+To address these, we adopt an artificial viscosity framework \cite{kurganov2012new, nazarov2013residual} to better capture regions with large gradients.
+By significantly reducing abnormal expansion and compression, the artificial viscosity also helps mitigate the issue of non-positive mass.